Issue No. 15

 A common nerve disorder that often appears alongside carpal tunnel syndrome is trigger finger, where swelling of the tendons of the index finger or thumb results in soreness or locking of the digit in a flexed position.
 The disorder usually can be treated initially through the use of nonsteroidal anti-inflammatory drugs or steroid injections, though surgery is an option for those who have severe cases, who aren’t candidates for nonsurgical treatments or who don’t experience relief from less-invasive methods.

-Handle with Care: Treatment of Carpal Tunnel Syndrome and Other Common Hand Conditions
+Video: Handle with Care: Treatment of Carpal Tunnel Syndrome and Other Common Hand Conditions

 For more information, appointments or consultations, call 877-546-1872.